abduld/accela-transformer/src/reduction/naive.md

 # Naive Accera Implementation

-The general idea of a naive
+The pseudocode of the naive implementation is:

 ```algorithm
 \begin{algorithm}